-The film featured atmospheric sets and Jack Nicholson in fine scenery-chewing form as The Joker (pictured above), who sprung into grinning life after the caped crusader (Keaton) hurled gangster Jack Napier into a vat of acid.
+The film featured atmospheric sets and Jack Nicholson in fine scenery-chewing form as The Joker (pictured above), who sprung into grinning life after the caped crusader hurled gangster Jack Napier into a vat of acid.

 This was no campy cartoon, no Saturday matinee serial with dialogue like “Pow!” and “Shazam!”This Batman was serious stuff.
 The streets of crime-riddled Gotham City were dark, wet and crowded with underworld killers.